Kevin-Heleodoro/Kevin-Heleodoro/README.md

 My name is Kevin Heleodoro.
 I am a US Army veteran who found a passion for programming.
-I am focused on developing my skills as a full stack developer.
+I am focused on honing my skills as a full stack developer.
 Currently, I am looking to build as many applications as I can to practice my programming skills and learn from those with more experience.